Learn about Story Maps research and how we’re working with authors to shape the next generation of apps.

 The Story Maps team is thrilled to watch our authoring community continue to grow in tandem with the platform.
 Each year, more and more community story maps wow us with their refinement and effectiveness.
 They’re accomplishing great things, big and small, from keeping organizations briefed internally to prompting action on pressing humanitarian issues.

-With the success of over half a million stories hosted on ArcGIS Online, we now ask your help to shape the next generation of Story Maps.
+With the success of nearly a million stories hosted on ArcGIS Online, we’ve asked the community to help shape the next generation of Story Maps.

 Research is one way that we’re making sure access to our tools continues to expand.
 If you follow our official Twitter channel @EsriStoryMaps, we invite participation from authors with weekly one and two question polls.
-During the month of November, our 13-question form survey will expand upon these short polls and explore emerging trends, pain points, and needs for digital storytelling.
+Our 13-question form survey that concluded in November expanded upon these short polls and explores emerging trends, pain points, and needs for digital storytelling.

 Through these multiple efforts, we seek to capture a holistic, data-driven understanding of the digital storytelling field.
-We’ll be using this information to shape how future generations of Story Maps will look and perform.
+We’ll be using this information to shape how the next generation of Story Maps will look and perform.

 Every day our developers labor away, happily, over hot compilers.
 With your input, they can better advance the existing applications—and create entirely new ones.